aalbaali/aalbaali.github.io/posts/2023/03/20-rotations-averaging.md

 The reason that this is a setback is because many algorithms rely on linear algebra, which assume that the variables belong to a *vector space*.
 For example, many numerical optimization algorithms (e.g., [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method_in_optimization)) rely on such assumption.

-As such, this setback will *not* be an issue if there is a way to keep using the mathematical tools developed using linear algebra while still using the bounded number line ${[-\pi,\pi)}$.
+This setback will *not* be an issue if there is a way to keep using the mathematical tools developed using linear algebra while still using the bounded number line ${[-\pi,\pi)}$.
 One way to do this is to exploit a [surjective mapping](https://en.wikipedia.org/wiki/Surjective_function) from the real number line $\mbb{R}$ to the bounded set ${[-\pi,\pi)}$.
 This option is explored using complex numbers in the next section.